 The module builds on the state of the art in strategic IP management thinking for maximizing value appropriation from predominatenly technological innovations.
 By definition, IP is an interdisciplinary concept.
 In the module we emphasise an engineering management perspective on IP, the module also touches on related concepts from law and economics.
 During the module we will run exercises, discuss examples, and a more indepth case study.
 The Dolby story is a facinating case of how IP strategies evolve along the development of one of the most successful licensing businesses, particularly with Dolby's strong link to Cambridge as a Pembroke alumni.
+Emphasis will be, where possible on IP strategies for sustainable / green technologies and innovations.

 IP strategies differ across industries.
-While pharmaceutical companies typically rely on relatively small patent portfolios, firms in the electornics and ICT sectors typically have larger and more divers IP portfolios and employ different IP strategies.
-For students to gain an understanding of the different IP approaches in different sectors, we bring in guest speakers with strong experience in different sectors.
+While pharmaceutical companies typically rely on relatively small patent portfolios, firms in the electronics and ICT sectors typically have larger and more divers IP portfolios and employ different IP strategies.
+For students to gain an understanding of the different IP approaches in different sectors, we bring in guest speakers with strong practical experience in different sectors.
 In addition, guest speakers from governmental organisations, such as the European Patent Office (EPO) and the World Intellectual Property Organisation (WIPO) enhance students' learning experience by providing insights into the functioning of IP systems.

-1. Innovation and the need for strategic IP management (Guest speaker: European Patent Office - EPO)
+1. Innovation and the need for strategic IP management (Guest speaker from European Patent Office - EPO tbc)